Software

 |

-Marte was built with components that had been rotated out of my desktop when they were upgraded, with the GPU serving only as a framebuffer card.
+Marte was built with components that had been rotated out of my desktop when they were upgraded, with the GPU used for video transcoding and AI inference tasks.

 Ceres (currently not in use) is a proper server with its only shortcoming being having 2.5” (laptop-sized) drive bays instead of the more common 3.5”.
 I plan for it to be a dedicated NAS once I get an array of SSDs to use with it, leaving Marte to be an application server.